tale guide

 玉手箱 (たまてばこ)

 The mysterious box given to Urashima Taro.
-It symbolically contains the time he lost in the human world.
+It looks like a gift, but it symbolically concentrates lost time and the rule he must not break.

 Otogi-zōshi